Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 depicts him, as the Narnia narrator Digory Kirke, stepping into a wardrobe.

 Ever since I read Mere Christianity in college as a new believer I have been a lifelong admirer of CS Lewis.
-He may be better known for his children series of books, The Chronicles of Narnia.
-He wrote other fiction, including a trilogy of science fiction novels, but Lewis more than just a writer of fiction.
+He may be better known for his children’s series of books, The Chronicles of Narnia, but he wrote other fiction, including a trilogy of science fiction novels, and Lewis was much more than a writer of fiction.

 Lewis was a professor, a poet, a critic of English literature, and he was a first-rate Christian thinker with an ability to tease nuanced meaning out of complex ideas with rare clarity in his writing.
-Having been an atheist almost into his 30’s.
+Having been an atheist up to his 30’s.
 Lewis came to Christianity with a wealth of knowledge in the classic languages and literature from a scholarly and secular perspective.

 His autobiographical book, Surprised by Joy, is a literary cornucopia of allegorical references to the classics.
 Ancient Greek, Roman, Celtic and Germanic writings were the universe in which his mind operated and found meaning.
 He was intimately familiar with the myths found in these writings.